-25 Medium to long-term values, such as values related to environmental and social responsibility and human resource, are now being increasingly reflected in market stock prices.
+24 Medium to long-term values, such as values related to environmental and social responsibility and human resource, are now being increasingly reflected in market stock prices.
 If the company's market stock price continues to remain at a level considered to be significantly below the intrinsic value of the stock, efforts should be made by the company to ensure that the medium to long-term value of the stock is reflected in the stock price as described above.

-26 As a prerequisite for a sufficient comparison between the alternatives, it should be remembered that sufficient information disclosure by the target company is important, while in determining whether and to what extent a target company should respond to due diligence requests, the target company should comprehensively consider various factors (see 2. of "Appendix 1: Specific Actions of Directors and the Board of Directors").
-On the other hand, it is not ideal to require an acquiring party to disclose and provide unreasonably detailed information at a stage where the acquiring party has not been given or only had a limited opportunity to conduct due diligence.
+25 As a prerequisite for a sufficient comparison between the alternatives, it should be remembered that sufficient information disclosure by the target company is important.
+It is not ideal to require an acquiring party to disclose and provide unreasonably detailed information at a stage where the acquiring party has not been given or only had a limited opportunity to conduct due diligence.

-27 The accountability here means the duty to explain upon a public announcement of an acquisition or when the directors' duty of care or loyalty is scrutinized later.
+26 The accountability here means the duty to explain upon a public announcement of an acquisition or when the directors' duty of care or loyalty is scrutinized later.
 As described in b) of "4.2 Information Disclosure by Target Company," it is worth noting that making disclosures about the acquisition proposal without media coverage or rumors, at the stage when the acquisition is still under consideration, could lead to a significantly negative situation.
 For example, it may cause various speculations, and the market reaction to such speculation may force the acquisition to be terminated.